Speech Therapy For Kids With Frequent Ear Infections

 Ear infections are one issue that can impact your child’s speech development, and they may be an unexpected culprit if your child’s speech development seems to have slowed down or become irregular.

-In this article we’re going to talk about what ear infections are, how they can affect your child’s speech development, and how a speech therapist may be able to help.
+In this article we’re going to talk about what ear infections are, how they can affect your child’s speech development, and how our Washington DC speech therapists may be able to help.

 What Is An Ear Infection?

-Ear infections, also called acute otitis media is an infection that occurs in the small space behind the ear drum, in the middle ear.
+An ear infection, also called acute otitis media, is an infection that occurs in the small space behind the ear drum, in the middle ear.

 The eustachian tube runs from behind the ear drum to the back of the throat and is the route for fluid drainage from the middle ear.